barbazul/1kfa/mod_guide_player.md

 There are blanks on some item cards, and some items are designed starting from entirely blank cards.
 You get to give your items descriptive names and define what they are.
-But you do not get to change the rule that each item you carry takes a slot.
+But you do not get to change the rule that each item you carry factors into encumberance penalties.

 It is common for a player to ask why the magic amulet or ring they've created, a trinket that is normally a couple grams, might encumber them.
 The GM didn't